lyrrra/latin102/translation1.md

 2. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 Deianira, Deianirae, f.; acc. sg.
 3. Identify the form abesset, and explain why it is this tense and mood.
-3rd sg. imperfect subjunctive active; secondary sequence, the verb of the dependent clause is imperfect subjunctive if it expresses an action happened is contemporary to the action of the independent clause.❌ *Why subjunctive?*
+3rd sg. imperfect subjunctive active; emphasize circumstance, secondary sequence, the verb of the dependent clause is imperfect subjunctive if it expresses an action happened is contemporary to the action of the independent clause.
 4. Identify the form uenisset, and explain why it is this tense and mood.
-3rd sg. pluperfect subjunctive active; secondary sequence, the verb of the dependent clause is pluperfect subjunctive if it expresses an action happened prior to the action of the independent clause ❌ *Why subjunctive?*
+3rd sg. pluperfect subjunctive active; emphasize circumstance, secondary sequence, the verb of the dependent clause is pluperfect subjunctive if it expresses an action happened prior to the action of the independent clause
 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 3rd sg. perfect active indicative; 👍
 third principal part❌ *What word would you look for in the dictionary?*